severin-lemaignan/pyrobots/doc/index.rst

    available).
 -  Extensive logging support to debug and replay experiments.

-Support for a particular robot only require to subclass ``GenericRobot`` for this robot (and, obviously, to code the actions you want your robot to perform).
+Support for a particular robot only require to subclass :class:`.GenericRobot` for this robot (and, obviously, to code the actions you want your robot to perform).

 Code Documentation
 ------------------